Skip to main content

 Gateway and proxy SDK flowsBasic auth with clientId:clientSecretAuthorization: Basic ...client secret is optional in community mode, required in enterprise-style deployments

-Orchestrator protected workflow APIsBasic auth (tenant derived from credentials)Authorization: Basic ...tenant ID derived server-side from authenticated client
+Orchestrator protected workflow APIsBasic auth (org_id + client_id derived from credentials)Authorization: Basic ..., X-Org-ID, X-Client-ID (forwarded)identity derived server-side; X-Tenant-ID accepted as deprecated alias

 MCP standalone policy checkssame application auth context as the calling runtimerequest body plus normal client contextused when external orchestrators want policy-only checks